 Ever notice that good clinics do not have to talk about and/or send out announcements of “how good they are or how high their success rates are”?
 ACFS believes this is simply done by reputation and word of mouth that is backed up by accurate and reproducible results over and over again.
 If you are good at what you do, you do not have to say it; your patients and results will for you.

-Interesting, contrary to popular belief, the percentage of chromosome abnormalities are somewhat equally divided between all of the 23 pairs of chromosomes (each individual has 2 sets of 23 or 46 chromosomes in total with females having 46XX and males having 46XY).
-Common chromosome abnormalities like Down’s syndrome make up 3% of all abnormalities, Trisomy 16 (or an extra chromosome in the 16th position and the most common cause of miscarriage) accounts for 3% of abnormalities.
+Interesting and contrary to popular belief, the percentage of chromosome abnormalities are somewhat equally divided between all 23 pairs of chromosomes (each individual has 2 sets of 23 or 46 chromosomes in total, with females having 46XX and males having 46XY).
+Common chromosome abnormalities like Down’s syndrome make up 3% of all abnormalities, and Trisomy 16 (or an extra chromosome in the 16th position and the most common cause of miscarriage) accounts for 3% of abnormalities.

-Percentage of Monsomies (only one chromosome instead of two) and Trisomies (third chromosomes instead of two with Trisomy 21 or Down’s being one of the most common) seen in approximately 50,000 embryo biopsies.
+Percentage of Monosomies (only one chromosome instead of two) and Trisomies (third chromosomes instead of two, with Trisomy 21 or Down’s being one of the most common) seen in approximately 50,000 embryo biopsies.